Sterling: My daughter chants the Salah songs to me

+Manchester City forward Raheem Sterling has revealed his Liverpool-supporting daughter tries to wind him up by chanting songs about Mohamed Salah.

-Sterling was a first-team regular for three seasons at Anfield prior to forcing through a reported £49million move to Premier League rival City in July 2015.
+Sterling was a first-team regular for three seasons at Anfield prior to forcing through a reported £49million move to Premier League rivals City in July 2015.

 He has won six major honours during his time with City, but the England international continues to play second fiddle to Liverpool star Salah in his own household.